conorbergman/py-ratelimit/README.md

 #### V 0.1.0

-- py-ratelimit currently supported for redis backed queue using djangorestframework requests
+- dj-ratelimit currently supported for redis backed queue using djangorestframework requests
 - The following environment variables should be set:
   - ENVIRONMENT
   - DJ_RATELIMIT_REDIS_ADDRESS